The Truth About Refinancing Your Mortgage

-If you've looked at your mortgage statement recently and wondered, "When should I refinance my mortgage?" you're not alone.
-While refinancing your mortgage can be a powerful financial decision, it pays to know the details before making the leap.
+If you've looked at your mortgage statement recently and wondered, "Should I refinance my home?" you're not alone.
+While there are clear advantages to refinancing your home mortgage, it pays to know the details before making the leap.

 Here's what you need to know to make an informed decision about refinancing.

 When you refinance your mortgage, you're replacing your existing mortgage with an entirely new mortgage.
-Here are some of the reasons people refinance their mortgages:
+Here are four common reasons why people refinance their home:

 - To shorten their loan term (e.g., from 30 years to 15 years)